Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Annie mentions how spellbound she was with Richard Avedon in this subchapter and how she admired his ability to psychologically create a portrait out of basically nothing.

-She also discusses his technique of photography and the reasons why she admired him and his work so much.
+She also discusses his photography technique and the reasons why she admires him and his work so much.

 Jacques Henri Lartigue

-In this subchapter, Annie discusses the first and the last photographs taken by Jacques of his parents.
+In this subchapter, Annie discusses the first and the last photographs of his parents taken by Jacques.

 She comments on his charming imagery from a man’s life.